Reduction to master integrals via intersection numbers and polynomial expansions: Examples

 \subsubsection{Two-mass hard box}

-We consider the family of the one-loop massless box with adjacent two massive external legs $p_3$ and $p_4$, with $p_3^2 \neq p_4^2$.
+We consider the family of the one-loop massless box with two adjacent massive external legs $p_3$ and $p_4$, with $p_3^2 \neq p_4^2$.
 This is known in the literature as \emph{two-mass hard box}.
 The external momenta $p_1,\dots,p_4$ satisfy

 and momentum conservation

 The integrals belonging to this family depend on the external masses $p_3^2$ and $p_4^2$ and the following additional independent invariants

 The denominators $z_i$ are defined as in eq.~\eqref{eq:boxden} (but note that now $p_3^2\neq 0$ and $p_4^2\neq 0$).
 The Baikov polynomial is